Scar revision in London

 -

-What care do I have to take after the procedure?It is important that you take care of the surgical area, particularly while outside in the sun.
+What precautions do I have to take after scar removal surgery?It is important that you take care of the surgical area, particularly while outside in the sun.
 This can be done by using sunscreen or covering up the operated area.
 Massaging the site is also an effective way to take care of the area after a procedure.
 This will help to soften the skin and accelerate hearing.

 Those who had skin flaps or grafts will often be required to return for follow up appointments for monitoring of the graft site.